Cat Shark Care Guide 2026: Complete Species & Tank Setup Guide

 • May eat smaller fish: They may eat smaller fish, so it is important to choose tank mates carefully.

-• Requires a large tank: They requires a large tank, at least 350 gallons.
+• Requires a large tank: They require a large tank, at least 350 gallons.

-• Requires a sandy substrate: They requires a sandy substrate in the aquarium.
+• Requires a sandy substrate: They require a sandy substrate in the aquarium.

 • Can be difficult to find: They can be difficult to find and may not be available at your local fish store.